hulk66/timeline/README.md

 Where should I start?

 * Remove bugs
-* Improve AI tasks (faces and things) performance
+* Improve AI tasks (faces and things) performance: not sure I will have the capacity and/or knowledge for this
 * Improve user interface, especially implement search capabilities for People, Things and places
 * Improve frontend performance by generating previews for Places and Things view
-* Implement (Smart) Albums
+* Implement (Smart) Albums: done
 * Implement Ratings.
-For both point the database model is already prepared
+For both point the database model is already prepared: Done
 * This is nearly test-free code (which is very bad).
 Needs to be improved
 * Multi Language support.
 Nothing done here at the moment.
 * Ability to upload new photos